CAREERS

 A Note on This Role

+The Justice Project exists because the people who are most often evaluated in the criminal legal system are also the people who have experienced the most concentrated trauma, disadvantage, and systemic harm.
 Golden Psychology brings the same values to forensic work that it brings to every service it offers: clinical excellence, inclusive and affirming practice, and an uncompromising commitment to the people we serve.
-The Forensic Social Worker is not a peripheral support role — they are a core member of the team whose work directly shapes evaluation quality and outcomes for clients whose lives are on the line.
+The Forensic Social Worker and Project Manager is not a peripheral support role — they are a core member of the team whose work directly shapes evaluation quality and outcomes for clients whose lives are on the line.

 If you are a clinician who takes that responsibility seriously, writes with care and precision, and wants to grow in a forensic specialty under strong supervision, this role is built for you.